 In any case, what were his reasons?
 We're just going to go through them very, very quickly (see sources 8a-d).
-He says that the family is extremely important in Judaism, perhaps more so than in other cultures, and that throughout Jewish history the traditional woman has attained both honor and fulfillment within the family.
-Political activity will lead a woman to center interests outside the home, and away from her family.
-Her interests and energy become split, she will no longer be as good a mother as she can, and will therefore weaken the fiber of the family.
-His next argument was that political activity in which a woman has an active role will prevent and disturb shelom bayit, because the husband and wife will now be expressing different opinions, and therefore it will lead to a clash in the family.
-Finally, he says that politics has a negative moral effect on anyone that is involved or close to it, and he says that at least we should keep the women out of it.
+(1) He says that the family is extremely important in Judaism, perhaps more so than in other cultures, and that throughout Jewish history the traditional woman has attained both honor and fulfillment within the family.
+Political activity will lead a women to center interests outside the home, and away from her family.
+Her interests and energy will become split; she will no longer be as good a mother as she canbe, and this will therefore weaken the fiber of the family.
+(2) His next argument was that political activity in which a woman has an active role will prevent and disturb shelom bayit, because the husband and wife may now be expressing different opinions, and therefore it will lead to a clash in the family.
+(3) Finally, he says that politics has a negative moral effect on anyone that is involved or close to it, and he says that at least we should keep the women out of it.

-Amongst the scholars maintaining that women should neither run for office, nor even vote - not get involved at all in the political process - was Rav Yehoshua Leib Diskin, and Rav Yosef Chaim Sonnenfeld of the Eidah Charedit, Rav Yechiel Michal Tukachinsky, who then was a leading Rosh Yeshiva and posek in Jerusalem, and considered slightly right of center, and last but not least, Rav Avraham Yitzchak HaCohen Kook.
+Amongst the scholars maintaining that women should neither run for office, nor even vote - not get involved at all in the political process - was Rav Yehoshua Leib Diskin, and Rav Yosef Chaim Sonnenfeld of the Eidah Haredit, Rav Yechiel Michel Tukachinsky, who then was a leading Rosh Yeshiva and posek in Jerusalem, and considered slightly right of center, and last but not least, Rav Avraham Yitshak HaCohen Kook.
 There were many renowned scholars, most of them in Europe and the States, who were against women running for office, but had no problem with them voting.
 These include Rav David Tzvi Hoffman, and Rav Eliezer Priel in the United States.

-Something happened in the 1920's that changed the course of Jewish history.
-Most of you know that the Eidah Charedit broke off from Orthodox Judaism and started leading its life by itself.
-Why did it do so?
+Something important happened in the 1920's that changed the course of Jewish history.
+Most of you know that the Eidah Haredit broke off from Orthodox Judaism and started leading its life by itself.
+When and why did it do so?
 It did so over the issue of the women's right to vote.
-It was decided by the Mo'etza haMeyasedet (I think that's what it's called) that women would get to vote.
-The Eidah Charedit said that it wasn't an issue they could ever agree on.
-The Eidah Charedit suggested that a man should be able to have two votes, but that proposal wasn't accepted.
+It was decided by the Mo'etza haMeyasedet (the mandatory Israeli government in formation) that women would get to vote.
+The Eidah Haredit said that it wasn't an issue they could ever agree on.
+The Eidah Haredit suggested that a man should be able to have two votes, but that proposal wasn't accepted.
 So they said: "Look, you've left us no options.
 Our women are not going to vote, they're not going to be at all involved in the political process, so we will lose on every vote.
-We have no choice but hitbadlut, we're breaking off."
-And so they broke off at this point in Jewish history, in the 1920's, over this issue.
+We have no choice but hitbadlut (go it alone), we're breaking off."
+And so they did at this point in Jewish history, in the 1920's, over the issue of women's suffrage.

-There was another group, led by Rav Tzvi Pesach Frank, who said: "All right, we're not gung-ho about this idea, but there are poskim who would tend to permit women voting bishe'at ha-dehak."
+There was another group, led by Rav Tzvi Pesach Frank, who said: "All right, we're not gung-ho about this idea of women voting, but there are poskim who would tend to permit it bishe'at ha-dehak."
 And they became what's called Agudas Yisrael, and the women would not run for office, but they would go to the polls and vote.
-By the way, the Eidah Charedit did not notify the British they were breaking off, because they didn't want to place the implementation of the Balfour Deceleration at risk, so they kept it private.
-But that is exactly when the Eidah Charedit and Agudas Yisrael split and became two separate organizations.
+By the way, the Eidah Haredit did not notify the British they were breaking off, because they didn't want to place the implementation of the Balfour Declaration in jeoprady, so they kept it private.
+But that is exactly when the Eidah Haredit and Agudas Yisrael split and became two separate organizations.